mgoeker/table2itol/README.md

 * Works with [CSV](https://en.wikipedia.org/wiki/Delimiter-separated_values),
   OpenOffice, LibreOffice and Microsoft Excel files.
-* Supports iTOL domains, colour strips, simple bars, gradients, and texts.
+* Supports iTOL domains, colour strips, simple bars, gradients, binary data, and texts.
 * By default selects the appropriate visualisation from the data type of each input column but this can be modified by the user.
 * Provides carefully chosen colour vectors for up to 40 levels but combines